APPLY TO MESSIAH

 The librarians are responsible for the overall balance of the collection.

-All funds remain under the purview of the library faculty.
-Librarians may consult with teaching faculty and departments to determine the most appropriate resources for specific disciplines, but the final determination for purchase remains with the library faculty.
+All funds remain under the purview of the Library Director and library faculty.
+Librarians may consult with teaching faculty and departments to determine the most appropriate resources for specific disciplines, but the final determination for purchase remains with the library.

 Purchases for materials obtained primarily for the benefit of graduate school programs are to come from graduate school library budget lines; they are not to be funded through undergraduate funding.